Who We Are

 The Executive Council

-The Executive Council consists of the elected leadership of United Academics together with the chairs of the Politics Committee, the Organizing & Membership Committee, the Representative Assembly and the Grievance and Contract Administration Committee.
+The Executive Council consists of the elected leadership of United Academics together with the chairs of the Politics Committee, the Organizing & Membership Committee, and the Grievance and Contract Administration Committee.
+The Chair of the Representative Assembly also services as a non-voting member.
 The Executive Council meets regularly to discuss campus issues.

 Executive Vice President